siemens/ix/packages/documentation/docs/controls/_dropdown_styleguide.md

 Dropdown containers display a menu with additional items as soon as a user clicks on the trigger element, e.g. a dropdown button.
 Clicking on one of the items in the dropdown performs the action.
 We typically use dropdowns to allow users to select one option from a list of available choices.

-For information about the trigger element that opens the dropdown, please refer to our [dropdown button](buttons/dropdown-button.md) and [split button](buttons/split-button.md) components.

 ![Overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=2353-2278&mode=design&t=OVHeXvLZYLkP2CzN-4)